Bugsfounder/Go/beign-adv/readme.md

 - Learn more [WaitGroup](https://pkg.go.dev/sync#WaitGroup)

 ## Mutex
-Sometimes we don't want or want to change or manipulate a variables in that case we use mutex.
+Sometimes we are reading or writing to a variable or doing some task on a variable and don't want others to disturb than we can lock that variable for a while after work done we can unlock that.

 for example:
 let's create a variable in our previous code of goroutine